Chartered Institute

 CIOL Chief Executive, John Worne.

-By supporting adult speakers and learners of English, and promoting all language learning, CIOL seeks to contribute to universal understanding, dialogue and sustainable global development and help English-speaking linguists to access opportunity through their language skills.
+By supporting adult speakers and learners of English and promoting all language learning, CIOL seeks to contribute to universal understanding, dialogue and sustainable global development, and to help English-speaking linguists to be recognised and to access CIOL membership and wider opportunity through their language skills.